 To legally obtain this information, it must be relevant to the matter’s scope, the individual must be notified, and consent must be obtained.
 Written permission is not necessary, but proof of consent is required.

 Unlike stricter policies, such as those in China, cross-border data transfer to or from Taiwan is relatively straightforward.
 Across the 47 articles of the PDPA, only one regulates cross-border data transfer.
-Most data legally collected in Taiwan is free to be transferred outside the country.
+As a result, most data legally collected in Taiwan can be transferred outside the country.

 Some exceptions apply, such as where such transfer would violate international treaties or agreements.
-Data may not be permitted to leave Taiwan if it will be processed, stored, or utilized in a country without adequate data protection policies.
+Data may only be permitted to leave Taiwan if it will be processed, stored, or utilized in a country with adequate data protection policies.
 Transfers made in an attempt to circumvent Taiwanese data policies are also disallowed.
 Data transfers out of Taiwan involving telecommunications are subject to stricter regulation.

-Data gathered in Taiwan is free to be transferred across the border if it adheres to the matter’s scope.
-The concerned parties must be informed and consent granted where required.
-The entities involved in processing, storing, collecting, and using personal information have adequate security to prevent data from being leaked.
+Data gathered in Taiwan can be transferred across the border if it adheres to the matter’s scope.
+The concerned parties must be informed, and consent must be granted where required.
+The entities involved in processing, storing, collecting, and using personal information have adequate security to prevent data leaks.

 The government of Taiwan reserves the right to prohibit the use, collection, processing, or storage of data if said activities violate the law.
-In data privacy law violation cases, consequences can include destruction of data, fines, or arrest.
+Consequences of violating data privacy law include data destruction, fines, or arrest.

 Under the PDPA, non-governmental agencies must implement the proper security measures to protect personal data from theft, alteration, damage, destruction, or inappropriate disclosure.
 Security measures can include: